Ukrainian Association of Washington State: 1970s

 The Ukrainian Association of Washington State was founded in Seattle on September 27, 1971, and was originally named the Ukrainian American Club of Washington.
 The club's founder and first president was Wolodymyr Klos, an immigrant from Ukraine.

 In the early 1970s, the club initiated a number of cultural and political events that became annual traditions.
 The first official event was a Ukrainian Christmas celebration at the Museum of History and Industry in December 1971.
 Club members introduced Ukrainian Christmas traditions, and the club's choir sang Ukrainian Christmas carols.
 The museum also opened an exhibit of Ukrainian arts and crafts.
 Throughout the 1970s, similar Christmas events were organized by the club.

 Since 1972, UAWS has also celebrated the birthday of Taras Shevchenko, a famous Ukrainian poet.
 In 1972, the first grand ceremony took place at St. James Cathedral.

 In 1973, the club held its first political activity by commemorating Ukrainian independence.
 In 1973, Ukraine was still incorporated into the Soviet Union, and the Ukrainian diaspora traditionally recognized January 22 as Ukrainian Independence day.
 On this day in 1918, the Central Council of Ukraine adopted its IV Universal, a document proclaiming Ukrainian independence; however, Ukraine was subsequently overrun by Bolshevik armies and incorporated into the Soviet Union.
 The 1973 event hosted hundreds of guests from the northwestern US and British Columbia.
 Proclamations in support of Ukrainian independence were signed by the governor of Washington, Daniel Evans, and Seattle Mayor Wes Uhlman, who delivered a speech.

 In 1975, the UAWS sponsored the first Ukrainian Northwest Festival in support of Ukrainian independence.
 Over 3,500 guests from the US and Canada attended the festival, which featured Ukrainian artists, musicians, and dancers.
 Former Canadian Prime Minister John Diefenbaker and a number of US senators and congressional representatives sent supportive messages to the festival's attendees.

 In 1976, in addition to its regular activities, the association participated in the celebration of the United States Bicentennial, including a special exhibition of Ukrainian folk art.

 1980s

 In the 1980s, the club continued its tradition of commemorating Ukrainian Independence Day, and organized proclamations in support of Ukrainian independence signed by Washington governors Dixy Lee Ray and Booth Gardner as well as Seattle Mayor Charles Royer.

-In September 1982, the Ukrainian Association of Washington State organized protests in support of the Reagan administration’s policy against the construction of the Urengoy–Pomary–Uzhgorod pipeline through Soviet Ukraine.
+In September 1982, the Ukrainian Association of Washington State organized protests in support of the Reagan administration’s policy against the construction of the Urengoy–Pomary–Uzhhorod pipeline through Soviet Ukraine.
 The Reagan administration believed that such a project would make Europe dangerously dependent on Russian gas.
 Protests took place in Seattle's Gas Works Park and were supported by Americans of Eastern European origin.